martincohen/Punity/README.md

 bitmap_load_resource(&font_bitmap, "font.png")`
 ```

+## Integration

 Punity is prepared for use with [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h) or [stb_vorbis](https://github.com/nothings/stb/blob/master/stb_vorbis.c) to load images and audio files.
-The versions that I'm using are available in `src/` directory.
+The versions that I'm using are available in `lib/` directory.

 - In `config.h` enable `USE_STB_IMAGE` macro.
 It'll allow you to use `bitmap_load` and `bitmap_load_resource` to load PNG, GIS, PSD and more.
 - In `config.h` enable `USE_STB_VORBIS` macro.
 It'll allow you to use `sound_load` and `sound_load_resource` to load or stream OGG files.